fubar2/holoSeq/README.md

 ## Prepare a PAF file containing the points to be plotted

 The demonstration holoSeq plot hseq format coordinate data was prepared from a PAF file.
-That was output from a Galaxy VGP workflow, mapping the arima HiC reads against the assembled haplotypes, running Bellerophon to remove chimeric Arima reads and merging into a bam containing all HiC pairs.
-These were converted to a sam file with header using `samtools view`, then processed into a PAF using this AWK script:
+That was output from a Galaxy VGP workflow, mapping Arima HiC reads against the current assembled haplotypes, running Bellerophon and merging into a bam containing all HiC pairs.
+This paired bam was converted to a sam file with header using `samtools view`, then processed into a PAF using this AWK script as part of the Galaxy VGP workflow:

 ```bash
 #!/bin/awk -f